FlourishConference/flourish-site/pages/index.md

 in advance.
 We really appreciate everyone for coming to Flourish Conference for the past several years and we hope to bring another great and educating year!

-In the mean time, follow <a href="http://twitter.com/flourishconf">@flourishconf</a> for updates and check our website regularly!
+In the mean time, follow [@flourishconf](http://twitter.com/flourishconf) for updates and check our website regularly!